How much does it really cost to host Whisper AI transcription?

 How much does it cost to host Whisper

-While appearing cost-effective to acquire at the beginning, open-source models like Whisper often end up being more expensive when you take into account the total cost of ownership (TCO) required to host, optimize and maintain the ASR at scale.
+While appearing cost-effective to acquire at the beginning, open-source models like Whisper often end up being more expensive when you take into account the total cost of ownership (TCO) required to host, optimize and maintain Whisper AI transcription at scale.

 There are a number of factors contributing to the TCO of speech-to-text technology: